mothership-ec/cog/src/Message/Cog/Filesystem/readme.md

 This component provides four features for Cog:

-1. A `File` object which extends `SplFileInfo` and allows us to add our own custom methods and features.
+1. A `File` object which extends `SplFileObject` and allows us to add our own custom methods and features.
 2. A wrapper around Symfony's Finder component which makes finding files in the filesystem easier and ensures that instances of `File` are always returned.
 3. A wrapper around Symfony's Filesystem class which makes filesystem based operations testable.
 4. A StreamWrapper which allows us to map file paths such as `cog://images/bob.jpg` into real paths on a filesystem (such as `/var/www/example.org/public/images/bob.jpg`).

 ## `File` object

-This is currently a simple class which extends SplFileInfo.
+This is currently a simple class which extends SplFileObject.
 The only additional method is `getChecksum()` which returns the MD5 hash of the file.

 ## Finder wrapper